jpulse-net/jpulse-framework/docs/template-reference.md

 ## 🔄 Client-Side Handlebars Expansion

+There are two types of client-side Handlebars templating available in jPulse:

+### jPulse Handlebars (Server-Side Context)

-For dynamic content that needs to be generated on the client side, you can use the Handlebars expansion API endpoint:
+For dynamic content that needs to be generated on the client side with full server-side context, use the Handlebars expansion API endpoint:

 **API Endpoint:** `POST /api/1/handlebar/expand`